A Perfect Storm: First-Nature Geography and Economic Development: Archaeological findings

+To estimate this probability for each parish-year pair, 1,000 Monte Carlo draws are performed for each finding's date from its reported interval, and the frequency of obtaining at least one finding for that parish and year is recorded.
+Inference is conducted using a clustered bootstrap procedure that resamples the Monte Carlo draws.

-The derivation is based on a single parish $i$.
+The derivation of this way of estimating now follows for a single parish $i$.
 To construct a panel this is simply repeated for all parishes.
 The derivation is based on coin findings.
 But it generalises to any kind of finding.

 The data is of the form: $Coin=c$ was generated in time interval $t\in [Y_{min}^c;Y_{max}^c]$ (Archaeologists report a coin finding and date it to a range.)

 That is, for each coin we observe $P(t|c)\sim [Y_{min}^c;Y_{max}^c]$